yogeshakn1k95/jenkins/java-sample-21/README.md

 A beautiful Java 21 web application built with Spring Boot that displays ArtisanTek branding with modern UI design.

-## Features

-- ✨ Beautiful gradient background with animations
-- 🎨 Modern glassmorphism design
-- 📱 Responsive layout for mobile and desktop
-- 🚀 Java 21 with Spring Boot 3.2
-- 🎯 Lightweight and fast

 ## Prerequisites

 - Java 21 JDK